HaidarEzio/HaidarEzio/README.md

 ### Hi Everyone !, I'm Haidar Ezio 🥂

-## I'm a Front-end Web Developer, Video Editor, Vlogger, and Retro Gamer!
+## I'm a Front-end Web Developer, Video Editor, and Retro Gamer!

 - 🛠 I’m currently learning everything interesting and new (especially on Rust 😈)
-- 📍 2023 Goals: 1- Contribute more to Open Source projects 2- Get More Projects rolling  3- Make More Vlogs
+- 📍 2023 Goals: 1- Launch my "secret" project on Product Hunt :) 2- Contribute more to Open Source projects
-- 👌 I’m looking to collaborate and actually realize some of my ideas in real life
+- 👌 I’m looking to collaborate and actually realize some of the ideas we hack in real life !
 - 🎤 About myself: I'm a Comic Book Nerd and I play a lot of retro games (I'm a huge Resident Evil & Silent Hill fan !)

 ### Contributions: